joncampbell123/dosbox-x/README.md

 * Support for more DOS commands and built-in external tools

-* Support for CPU types like Pentium Pro and MMX instructions
+* Support for CPU types like Pentium Pro/II and MMX instructions

 * Support for IDE interfaces and improved Windows 3.x/9x emulation